logos-co/roadmap/content/vac/tke/g/codex/tax-system.md

 ### Justification
 As part of Codex Technical Milestones #1 ("Proof Aggregation") and #2 ("Aggregator Network").

-### Resources Required
-- 1 CC working at 50% rate
-- no external service required
-- no special infrastructure required

 ### Deliverables
 - Modeling and Simulations
 - Report